kevinSuttle/kevinsuttle.github.io/_posts/2014-02-26-the-art-of-html-semantics-pt1.md

 <strong>Note:</strong> Browser support for the table sorting model very hard to come by, and I've yet to see a working example.
 Plus, the HTML 5.1 DOM API spec on it is kind of a mess, but when it does make it into in the wild, make sure you add the <a href="http://www.w3.org/TR/wai-aria/states_and_properties#aria-sort"><code>aria-sort</code></a> role to the appropriate table header element.
 (Thanks to <a href="http://www.raymondcamden.com/">Ray Camden</a> for shedding some light.)
 </aside>

-Another highly useful element in code documentation semanticsd is the `figure` element, and it can be used for much more than screenshots.
+Another highly useful element in code documentation semantics is the `figure` element, and it can be used for much more than screenshots.

 >
 The figure element represents some flow content, optionally with a caption, that is self-contained (like a complete sentence) and is typically referenced as a single unit from the main flow of the document.